frodef/joysen/README.md

 ### Composite schema example:

 	> (princ
-        (encode (list :foo-bar 42)
+        (encode (list :bar "whatever"
+		              :foo 42)
-               '(json-object :foo-bar json-integer)
+               '(json-object
+                  :foo json-integer
+                  :bar json-bool)
                :keyword :camel))

-Output:
+Output (notice ordering):

     {
-       "fooBar": 42
+        "foo": 42,
+        "bar": true
     }

-In this example, the plist `(:foo-bar 42)` is the lisp value that is encoded according to the schema `(json-object :foo-bar json-integer)`.
-There can of course be more properties, also with composite schemas like more objects, arrays, etc.
+In this example, the plist `(:bar "whatever":foo 42)` is the lisp value that is encoded according to the schema `(json-object :foo json-integer :bar json-bool)`.
+The schema can be nested to arbitrary depth.

 ## Implicit mode: